spreaker/git-multi/README.md

  2. create `.gitmulti` file
  3. add to `.gitmulti` the path to any repository you want to manage with git-multi (1 per line)

-Then, in the `<main repository>` you can any git command like this:
+Then, in the `<main repository>` you can run any git command like this:
 ``` bash
 git multi status
 ```